sofiamoniz/SPIMI/README.md

 ## Report

-A project report showcasing a more detailed description of the project is available [here](Project%20Report.pdf).
+A project report showcasing a more detailed description of the SPIMI is available [here](Project%201%20Report.pdf).

+The one showcasing the Okapi BM ranking function can be viewed [here](Project%202%20Report.pdf).

 The Expectations of Originality form is available [here](Expectations%20of%20Originality.pdf).